 Bodies of Knowledge

-This two-day symposium also included a dynamic array of scholarly and creative presentations, along with a catered luncheon on Friday.
+This two-day symposium will also include a dynamic array of scholarly and creative presentations, films and a catered luncheon on Wednesday.

 Generous funding from the Freeman Foundation permits us to keep the cost of the symposium low.